Prelude and Chapter 1

 All he had was time.
 Time to watch, and wait, and enjoy...

 Vala Oblodra lamented the course of her life up until this point, peering down into her reflection in the murky waters of the fountain beside which she now stood.
 Though it was too dark for a mere human to see, she clearly noted her eyes, a deep blue, rimmed with circles darker than even her ashen grey skin.
-She ran her fingers, nails pointed and sharpened to claws, through her dark hair, cropped short and unevenly, minding her pointed ears.
-Ignoring the melancholy there, she righted her hood and scarf, the better to hide her features.
-A necessary precaution living among Humans, for she was not a Human herself.
-A mix of Drow and Orc, neither half of her lineage offered her any peace on the surface world, a destined life in the shadows.
+She ran her fingers, nails sharpened to claws, through her dark hair, cropped short and unevenly, minding her pointed ears.
+Sighing, she righted her hood and scarf, the better to hide her features.
+A necessary precaution living among Humans, for she wasn’t a Human herself.
+A mix of Drow and Orc, neither half of her lineage offered her any peace on the surface world, destined to a life in the shadows.

 A lifetime indeed, in under two decades of life.